IShade4Real/NetflixCE/README.md

 (The uwp-client works but isn't 100% functional, your experience may be different but if you do experience any problems, look into the Troubleshooting page.
 If you have an error that is NOT listed, check the [Unlisted Errors page](https://github.com/IShade4Real/NetflixCE/?tab=readme-ov-file#unlisted-errors)

-(If crashes occur frequently, open netflix via the netflixprocesshandler.bat file)

 ## Credits

 For privacy reasons i cant say who am i.
 Just remember me as "Shade"

 I am not the original creator of this exploit.
-All credits go to [Jotunn.](https://github.com/IShade4ReaI) **He is banned now.
-Rest in peace.**
+All credits go to Jotunn.

 I am not Jotunn.
 I only saved NCE and re-uploadded it after it was deleted from github due to Rune.
 I made this account ONLY for the purpose of re-uploading NCE.

+Unfortunately NCE was discontinued, but ill still keep it updated till its patched.

 # Q/A

 Q: Will this ban me from roblox?

-A: No, unless you will use the Web version of Roblox.
+A: No, unless you use the Web version of Roblox.

 Q: Are you the original creator of NCE?